hugo-fixit/docs/content/documentation/basics/index.en.md

 ## Full Configuration

-Before starting configuration, it is recommended that you execute the following command to copy the default [config.toml](https://github.com/hugo-fixit/FixIt/blob/master/config.toml) of theme to your project:
+Before starting configuration, it is recommended that you execute the following command to copy the default [config.toml][config] of theme to your project:

 ```bash
 mv config.toml config.old.toml